-In accordance with the American College of Radiology (ACR) MR safety guidelines and JRCERT Objective 5.3, all UVM radiation therapy students must complete MRI Safety Training and the MRI screening form before starting the Introduction to Clinical Practice course (RADT 2850).
+In accordance with the American College of Radiology (ACR) Manual on MR safety guidelines and JRCERT Objective 5.3, all UVM radiation therapy students must complete MRI Safety Training and review the MRI screening form at the beginning of the Introduction to Clinical Practice course (RADT 2850).
 Therefore, MRI Safety Training will be completed at the beginning of the fall semester, 3rd year.
-The MRI screening form is to be completed and returned to the UVM Radiation Therapy Program Clinical Coordinator within 1 week of the training.
+The MRI student acknowledgment form is to be completed and returned to the UVM Radiation Therapy Program Clinical Coordinator within 1 week of the training.